Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 The rules for the `num` parameter are the same as in :ref:`subreddit stickying <submission-set-sticky>`.

 If `num` is not specified, the new post is inserted at the top of the list.
-If the list is at maximum length, least recently pinned post will be evicted.
+If the list is at maximum length, the least recently pinned post will be evicted.
 It acts like a queue.

 .. note::

    This feature uses the same endpoint as :ref:`subreddit stickying <submission-set-sticky>` but there are stark differences in insertion behaviour when `num` is not specified.

-   To summarise these differences:
+   To summarise:

    * When subreddit stickying: the post will be placed at the **bottom** of the list.
      If the list is full then the bottom-most post will be **replaced**.